 Who we are

-Founded in 2003, Combat Science: Warrior Arts of Asia is a distinguished Filipino martial arts institution specializing in Arnis, Kali, and Eskrima, situated in Toronto, Canada.
+Founded in 2003, Combat Science: Warrior Arts of Asia is a premier Filipino Martial Arts (FMA) school specializing in Arnis, Kali, and Eskrima.
+Our mission is to promote Filipino martial arts while celebrating and preserving the rich cultural heritage of the Philippines.

 OUR MISSION